yueyujiang/dataset_cdepp/README.md

 # Dataset for Scaling deep phylogenetic placement to ultra-large reference trees: a tree-aware ensemble approach

+## Software
+The software is available in PyPi and can be installed using `pip install depp-test`

 ## Data description

 ### dataset\_cdepp/WoL/Placement